tinymce/tinymce-docs/_includes/configuration/advtable_value_series.md

 Both default series are configured to update on table changes and not resize when using the resize bars.

+Each property of the `advtable_value_series` object indicates the name of the value series and its configuration.

 ### Series configuration

 | Name | Value | Requirement | Description |